kyokan/kyokan-ui/README.md

 yarn start                    # to start a style guide dev server yarn generate [ComponentName] # to generate a scaffold for a new component

-yarn build                    # to build a static version of the styleguide
+yarn dist                     # build out component dist files for use as a module yarn build                    # to build a static version of the styleguide
 ```